floe/backscrub/README.md

 ## Replace Background

-This is basically one line of code: `bg.copyTo(raw,mask);` Told you that's the easy part.
+This is basically one line of code with OpenCV: `bg.copyTo(raw,mask);` Told you that's the easy part.

 ## Virtual Video Device